These are the seven songs competing to be the coronavirus anthem

 Ndlovu Youth Choir

-South Africa’s Ndlovu Youth Choir is taking the sing about hygiene approach—you know, wash your hands and don’t touch your face—but make it catchy and add a signature dance.
+South Africa’s Ndlovu Youth Choir is taking the sing-about-hygiene approach—you know, wash your hands and don’t touch your face—but making it catchy and adding a signature dance.

 There are already many dangerous myths and misunderstandings about the Coronavirus/COVID-19.
 We would like to assist by sharing a short video where we explain some basic guidelines. @HealthZA @ndlovucaregroup @WHO #coronavirus pic.twitter.com/NRlng90hNS